-A note from the Warden
+A note from Gary Best, Historical Consultant

 John sought to bring back Christianity to its basics, preaching what he described as ‘the religion of love’.
 This was a faith rooted not just in prayer and worship but in practical outreach designed to change society for the better.
 What he had to say about consumerism, the gap between rich and poor, the role of women, the horror of slavery, the stupidity of war, healthy living, and a host of social justice issues rings just as true today.
 In the modern world we can still benefit from his insights, especially from the emphasis he paced on supporting each other in the communities in which we live.